Weeds (TV series)

 Kohan serves as showrunner and is executive producer, under her Tilted Productions label.
 The first three seasons are set primarily in the fictional town of Agrestic, located in the San Fernando Valley of Los Angeles, California.
 During seasons four and five, the Botwins reside in the also fictional San Diego suburb of Ren Mar.
 In season six, the family relocates to Seattle, Washington and Dearborn, Michigan.
 In season seven, the family resides in New York City, living in Manhattan for the duration of the season, but relocates to Connecticut in the season seven finale and throughout season eight.

 When the show debuted on the Showtime cable network, it earned the channel's highest ratings.
 In 2012, TV Guide Network bought the airing rights and provided an edited version of the show free of charge.
 The show has received numerous awards, including two Emmy Awards, two Satellite Awards, one Golden Globe Award, a Writers Guild Award, and a Young Artist Award.

-In November 2019, it was revealed that a sequel series was in development at Starz, titled Weeds 4.20.
-The series features Mary-Louise Parker and Elizabeth Perkins reprising their roles with the story set 10 years after the conclusion of the original series.
-Victoria Morrow, who was a producer on the writing team for Weeds, is set to return as writer and executive producer on the spin-off series, while Kohan is not yet confirmed to be involved, along with any other returning cast.